Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

-This is a guide about saving elephant ears bulbs.
+This is a page about saving elephant ears bulbs.
 Elephant ears are not cold hardy, so in colder climates you will want to dig them and store them over the winter.

-This is a guide about wintering an elephant ear plant.
+This is a page about wintering an elephant ear plant.
 There are a couple of easy ways to overwinter your elephant ear plant.